proxyxai/xai/README.md

 ## License Agreement

-The system is open for deployment.
-Users need to retain the signature `Powered by ProxyXAI` at the bottom of the official service page, and link to [ProxyXAI](https://proxyxai.com).
-If you do not want to keep the signature, you need to obtain our authorization.
+The system is open for deployment, but users must retain the official footer link [proxyxai.com](https://proxyxai.com).

 ## Resource Dependencies